 Ever wondered which is better, the Blue Lagoon or the Sky Lagoon?
 It’s a commonly asked question when planning a trip to Iceland.
 After all, there’s a strong bathing culture in the land of fire and ice with natural hot springs, lagoons and heated swimming pools across the island.

 From the Hvammsvik Hot Springs near Reykjavik to the Secret Lagoon off the Golden Circle to pools like Sundhollin, Seltjarnarneslaug and Lagafellslaug.
-Where you decide to visit it typically down to seasonality, duration of your stay, location and budget with personal preference also a factor.
+Where you decide to visit is typically down to seasonality, duration of your stay, location and budget with personal preference also a factor.
 As it was our first in Iceland, we opted to try Blue Lagoon and Sky Lagoon.
 In this guide, discover everything you need to know about each of these memorable lagoons.

 AD | I have or could be if you click on a link, compensated via a payment, gift or something else of value for writing this post.
 Please see the POD Travels disclosure and privacy policy for further information